-Inside, the new Dodge Challenger is pleasant, comfortable and functional.
+Inside, the new 2017 Dodge Challenger is pleasant, comfortable and functional.
 In the center of the instrument panel is the touch screen that we've liked in other Dodge and Chrysler vehicles.
-The retro-style gauges for tach and speedometer look fantastic, and there's a sharp-display TFT screen nestled between the two.
-There's plenty of room in front for driver and front-seat passenger, and the rear seat can accommodate three people (although they might be snug), making the Challenger the only muscle car deserving of that claim.
+The retro-style gauges look fantastic, and there's a large driver-information screen nestled between the tach and speedometer.
+Some find rear visibility to be an issue, but there's plenty of room in front, and the rear seat can accommodate three people, although they might be snug, making the Challenger the only muscle car deserving of that claim.
 Even the trunk is surprisingly large and useful, despite a pretty high liftover.

-The base 2016 Dodge Challenger in the SXT trim has a Manufacturer’s Suggested Retail Price (MSRP) of $27,990, including $995 for destination; we consider that to be a lot of car for the money.
-The V8-powered and well-equipped R/T starts at $32,990, while the R/T Scat Pack with the 392 starts right around $40,000.
-Nearing the top, the SRT 392 is over $51,000; pricey, but not bad considering the content of the overall package.
-But one of the strangest things to call a “bargain” is the 707-horsepower Hellcat, with an MSRP of $65,653; if you want more horsepower from a factory vehicle you’ll find yourself in really big-money Ferrari country.
+The base 2017 Dodge Challenger SXT has a Manufacturer’s Suggested Retail Price (MSRP) right around $28,000, including $995 for destination; we consider that to be a lot of car for the money.
+The V8-powered and well-equipped R/T starts at about $34,000, while the R/T Shaker, with the cool retro Shaker hood scoop, starts around $38,000.
+The new T/A model starts around $38,500 and the R/T Scat Pack with the 392 starts right around $39,000.
+Nearing the top, the SRT 392 is over $50,000; pricey, but not bad considering the content of the overall package.
+But one of the strangest things to call a “bargain” is the 707-horsepower Hellcat, with an MSRP of about $63,500.
 Be sure to check the Fair Purchase Price on KBB.com to see what others in your area are paying.
-While Dodge resale values have not, historically, been wonderful, we expect the 2016 Challenger to hold its own.
+While Dodge resale values have not, historically, been wonderful, we expect the 2017 Challenger to hold its own.

-The 2016 Dodge Challenger base SXT model has a V6 engine, Uconnect infotainment with a 5.0-inch touch screen, Bluetooth, a USB and auxiliary input, six speakers, 6-way-power driver's seat, leather-wrapped steering wheel and shift knob, dual-zone automatic climate control, remote start (with automatic transmission) and a host of additional convenience and trim features.
-Since there are 10 different trim levels, there are really 10 different lists for “standard equipment,” and the higher-up models are quite generously appointed.
+The 2017 Dodge Challenger base SXT model has a V6 engine, Uconnect infotainment with a 5.0-inch touch screen, Bluetooth, a USB and auxiliary input, six speakers, 6-way-power driver's seat, leather-wrapped steering wheel and shift knob, dual-zone automatic climate control, remote start and a host of additional convenience features.
+With 14 different trim levels, there are really 14 different lists for “standard equipment,” and the higher-up models are quite generously appointed.
+Hounds-tooth cloth seats are standard on SXT, R/T, R/T Shaker and R/T Scat Pack models.
+An 8-speed automatic transmission is standard on V6 models and optional on V8 models.

 Under the Hood

-Standard on 2016 Challenger SXT models is the 3.6-liter V6, making 305 horsepower.
-Next up is the 5.7-liter Hemi in R/T models, which makes 375 horsepower with a 6-speed manual transmission or 372 with the 8-speed automatic.
-The 392 Hemi Scat Pack and Challenger SRT 392 share the same 485-horsepower 6.4-liter V8.
+Standard on 2017 Challenger SXT is the 3.6-liter V6, making 305 horsepower in both rear-wheel-drive (RWD) and AWD models.
+Next up, the 5.7-liter Hemi in R/T and T/A models makes 375 horsepower with a 6-speed manual transmission or 372 with the 8-speed automatic.
+The R/T Scat Pack, 392 Hemi Scat Pack Shaker, T/A 392 and SRT 392 share the same 485-horsepower 6.4-liter V8.
 Then there's the SRT Hellcat, with its supercharged 6.2-liter Hemi V8 putting out 707 horsepower; if you want horsepower bragging rights in any crowd, and particularly under $100 grand, nothing beats the Hellcat.
 Available with all V8 engines is a 6-speed manual gearbox, which will be a favorite with 3-pedal drivers, but the 8-speed automatic is a quick-shifting delight that doesn't shortchange on performance.

 305 horsepower @ 6,350 rpm